blablabliam/Lightning-Analyzer-GUI/README.md

 #### Processing

 1. Use the input and output folder buttons to select a folder with lightning videos and an empty folder.
 2. Set an appropriate threshold for your videos.
 The higher the threshold, the faster the process will run and the less output images you will get.
 You will have to experiment to find the best threshold, but starting high and going lower is the best approach.
 The default threshold is too high for almost any detections to occur, so you will need to delete a 0 or two for the best results.
-If you are having trouble, check the csv outputs and pick a threshold value that is higher than the typical detection value.
+If you are having trouble, check the output csv, sort the threshold values in decending order, and pick a threshold value that is slightly lower than the highest detection value.
 3. Select a file name convention- frame number or timestamp (seconds-milliseconds format).
 4. Finally, click 'Analyze!' and wait a bit.
 The program will take a few minutes to run.
 Once analysis is finished, your output folder will contain all of the image and mp4 files, as well as a csv giving threshold data for each frame on every file.